dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 \
 **_So don't think that you don't have skills to bring to the table.
 You are not starting from square one._**

-### Women in Cybersecurity
+### Gender Diversity

 Women are still a minority, although that is slowly changing.\
 Many organisations have managed to find a balance in gender diversity, however I have heard stories of 'being the only woman in the room'.
 Many organisations are still working on gender diversity.
 The good news for women is that you are sought after! \

-### Neurodiversity in Cybersecurity
+### Neurodiversity

 Anecdotally, I've found that there are many neurodiverse individuals in the industry - which is amazing!
-The work seems well suited to the neurodiverse mind.
+The work seems well suited to the neurodiverse mind.\
+\
+My thoughts (are generalised and obviously do not apply to everyone):

+- can analyse and hyperfocus
+- can provide innovative insights
+- like to investigate and delve deep into data
+- like to get technical
+- can work from home well and can work independently

 ### Major hiring companies